Thailand landscape

 digital nomad

 Thailand launched the DTV in July 2024 and quietly killed off the patchwork of long-stay options that came before it.
 Done right, it gives you years of Thai base time, structured offshore income, and a setup most digital nomads would have laughed off as fantasy a few years ago.
+For US senior tech workers, UK fintech engineers escaping London rents, Canadian software consultants, Australian tech professionals, and global FIRE freelancers, the DTV is the most accessible serious Asia base available in 2026.
+The 2024 remittance tax reform changed the income-structuring game but didn't diminish the underlying value.

 Cost